mucaho/io_transform_flow/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
+You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-Then run `rake -T` to list all available tasks and their descriptions.
+Run `rake -T` for a list of all available tasks and their descriptions.
 For example, run `rake` (the default task) to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## IDE support

-Users of [VSCode](https://code.visualstudio.com/) will have appropriate extensions auto-suggested when they open this project in their editor, which offer additional code completion suggestions and pallete commands.
+Users of [VSCode](https://code.visualstudio.com/) will have appropriate extensions auto-suggested when they open this project in their editor, which offer additional code completion suggestions and palette commands.
 [Nix](https://nixos.org/) users can run `$ nix-shell` from this project's root directory to set up a reproducible development environment.

 ## Contributing